 7. Create a Content Checklist

 A content checklist is a hidden arsenal for content writers and brands.
-That’s why it’s important to create a checklist of items that need to be included in each post.
+That’s why it’s essential to create a list of items that need to be in each post.
 It should include keywords, links, word count, and more.

 A content writer is a professional who creates written content mostly for use in the digital space, such as websites, emails, blog posts, and more.
 The written content can also take the form of visual media.

 Content writers understand different types of writing, including creative, technical, and marketing writing.
-They rely on their knowledge of different writing types to develop an engaging piece that delivers the message of any given brand.
+They rely on their knowledge of different writing types to develop an engaging piece that delivers a brand’s message.